 Aakraman (attack) starts with the romantic encounter of Sheetal (Rekha) with an army officer Lieutenant Sunil Mehra (Rakesh Roshan) and they fall in love.
 However the trouble is that Sheetal is already engaged to another army officer Major Ajay Varma (Sanjeev Kumar).
 Sheetal’s parents are no more and she lives with her widower uncle (Ashok Kumar) who has become an alcoholic because of the death of his the only son in the Indo-Pak war of 1965.
 Since Sheetal is not able to break her matrimonial alliance with Ajay fixed by her uncle and the widow mother of Ajay (Sulochana), she requests Sunil to move out of her life.
 Sunil, being passionately in love with her, is not able to do so.
 Himself and Ajay are related to the same company (Rajputana Regiment) in the armed force.
 Ajay comes to know that some girl has broken Sunil’s heart but remains unaware of the fact that that girl is his fiancee only.

 Aakraman may not be a great movie but I recommend it as a decent one time watch.
-At the same time while wishing all my countrymen alongwith the prime minister on the occasion of the Independence Day, I reiterate that the title of this movie (Aakraman) is the best strategy right now.
+At the same time, I reiterate that the title of this movie (Aakraman) is the best strategy right now.
 We are facing hidden war from the side of two cunning enemies who have joined hands to get the better of India.
 Why not go offensive instead of being defensive ?
+Like Pakistan, let’s teach a lesson to China also.
+Without doing any such thing, China is not likely to mend its ways.
 Goswami Tulsidaas had asserted centuries ago – Bhaya Binu Preeti Na Hoi Gosaain (we cannot make our enemy love us without creating a fear of our might in his heart).
 Our enemies will themselves come to friendly terms with us once they start fearing us.
 Are you listening Mr. Prime Minister ?

 © Copyrights reserved